Seniors Code and report from the Seniors Champion.

 To fulfill the Code, we’ve applied the following measures:

-2. Published procedures for team members, front-line representatives and specialized units so they can identify and escalate potential cases of financial abuse to the Seniors Champion.
-All procedures are available in a centralized repository of information for employees.
+The Bank also made procedures available for team members, front-line representatives, and specialized units to be able to identify and signal potential cases of financial abuse to the Seniors Champion.
+All procedures are available in a centralized repository of information for all employees.
 These procedures describe:

-• The main signs to quickly identify cases of financial mistreatment, abuse or fraud;
+• key indicators to quickly identify cases of financial mistreatment, abuse or fraud;

-• The steps to deal with these types of cases; and
+• mechanisms to deal with these types of cases; and,

-• The steps to report all potential cases of abuse to the Seniors Champion.
+• means to report all potential cases of abuse to the Seniors Champion.

-An annual review of these procedures lets us make sure that we always comply with the principles of the Code.
+An annual review of these procedures allows us to ensure that we continue to comply with the elements of the Code at all times.

-4. Understanding the unique needs of our older customers, our branches offer confidential spaces to meet with our advisors and receive extra support in using our digital services.
-Older customers can also request support at any time for all ATM transactions in our branch network.
+Understanding the particular needs of our senior clientele, our branch locations offer confidential spaces for seniors to meet with our advisors and receive extra support in using and accessing our range of digital services.
+Seniors can also request assistance at any time for all ATM transactions in our branch network.

-5. All team members have received training to ensure they are best equipped to serve our older customers.
-The employee training covers the following topics:
+All team members have also received training to ensure they are fully equipped to offer the best possible service to seniors.
+This training has covered the following topics:

 • Identifying signs of potential financial abuse or financial mistreatment;

-• Steps to take when dealing with older customers who are victims of abuse or mistreatment;
+• Actions to be taken to deal with elderly customers who are victims of abuse or mistreatment;

-• How to report a case of potential harm or abuse;
+• Procedures on how to report cases of potential harm or abuse

-The initial training deployed when the Code first came into force must be taken by all new employees who join the Bank.
-Additional training for our front-line employees is also carried out on an annual basis.
+The initial training, aligned with the Seniors Code, was deployed when the Code first came into force and is mandatory for all new customer facing employees who join the Bank.
+Additional training for these employees, via webinars, for example, is also carried out on an annual basis to ensure that our personnel are up to date with the latest trends.

 Our continued promise.

-We recognize the vital contribution of older adults to our society.
-In respecting their needs, we’ll strive to continue improving how we deliver banking services to our older customers.
+Laurentian Bank recognizes the crucial contribution of seniors to our society, and in respecting their needs, we strive to continuously improve how we deliver banking services on their behalf.